dsa-t/jlc-kicad-lib-loader/README.md

 # Library setup

+The plugin now automatically manages library configuration:

+- **Library Name Storage**: The library name is saved in a `jlc-kicad-lib-loader.ini` file in your project directory and will be remembered for future use.
+- **Automatic Library Table Addition**: When downloading components, if the library is not found in your project-specific Symbol/Footprint library tables, the plugin will prompt you to add it automatically.

+## Manual Library Setup (if needed)

-Add the .elibz library to your Symbol/Footprint library tables:
+If you need to manually add the .elibz library to your Symbol/Footprint library tables:

 ![image](https://github.com/user-attachments/assets/45583737-6747-4aa8-975c-2a90a6f192d6)

-## Symbol library table:
+### Symbol library table:

 ![image](https://github.com/user-attachments/assets/a3ff3856-5637-46da-8349-0b965986680f)

-## Footprint library table:
+### Footprint library table:

 ![image](https://github.com/user-attachments/assets/8512a77f-95e5-4d4f-bba6-4a2b5660e218)